aiobofh/cutest/README.rst

 4. Testing a loop that writes rows to the opened file.

    a.
 Let's say you want your code to write ten lines of text into the
-      specified file, lets do a simple test that verifies that the ``fputs()`` function is called exactly 10 times.
+      specified file.
+Create a simple test that verifies that the ``fputs()`` function is called exactly 10 times.

       Code::